-Health Education is dedicated to facilitating interactive workshops that provide accurate health information in a non-judgmental and inclusive way.
+Health Promotion is dedicated to facilitating interactive workshops that provide accurate health information in a non-judgmental and inclusive way.
 We can tailor presentations to best meet the needs of your group.
 You can request a program by contacting the health educator listed under each topic or by calling us at 401.863-2794.

 How Much is Too Much?